KyryloKuzyk/PrimeTween/README.md

 ```

 ### Cycles
-Animations and sequences can be repeated with the help of cycles.
+Animations can be repeated with the help of cycles.
 To apply cycles to an animation, pass the `int cycles` and `CycleMode cycleMode` parameters to a `Tween.` method.
 Setting cycles to -1 will repeat the tween indefinitely.
 ```csharp
 Tween.PositionY(transform, endValue: 10, duration: 0.5f, cycles: 2, cycleMode: CycleMode.Yoyo);
 ```